CUB-Geomicrobiology/syllabus/README.md

 - **Course**: Introduction to Geomicrobiology (Fall 2017, GEOL 4700-001 / GEOL-5700-010)
 - **Instructor**: Sebastian Kopf ([sebastian.kopf@colorado.edu](mailto:sebastian.kopf@colorado.edu))
 - **Class times**: MWF 10:00-10:50 in BESC 1B75
-- **Office hours**: By appointment (email to schedule)
+- **Office hours**: For your convenience I will be available after every class.
+You are also welcome to [email me](mailto:sebastian.kopf@colorado.edu) for an appointment.
 - **Prerequisites**: CHEM 113/1114, CHEM 1251/1271 or equivalent

-## Description
+## What is this course about?

 This course examines how microorganisms have shaped the world around us throughout Earth’s history and what role they play on our planet today.
-Emphasis is placed on the many ways microbes can make a living (diversity of metabolisms and habitats), how microorganisms drive key biogeochemical processes, and how the planet and microbial biosphere have co-evolved.
-The course uses team-based-learning (TBL) approaches and is open to both undergraduate and graduate students.
+Emphasis is placed on the many ways microbes can make a living (diversity of metabolisms and habitats), how microorganisms drive key biogeochemical processes, and how we know about microbial activity in the past and present.

-## Structure
+## How is it different?

+I teach this course using active classroom and team-based-learning (TBL) methods that I hope will foster an interest in the wonderful world of geomicrobiology, but perhaps even more importantly, will prepare you to solve complex problems and make informed decisions in other life endeavors well beyond this class.
+It is my goal that by the end of the course, you will have honed your critical thinking and team problem solving skills; improved your ability to read, synthesize, and critically evaluate geomicrobiology literature; and gained a broad understanding of the role of microbes on our planet.

 The course will consist of 6 modules.
 Each module has topic-specific learning goals, assignments and team exercises.

 1. Communication and Collaboration in Team-based learning
 2. Microbial properties & diversity
 3. Microbial metabolism & energetics
-4. Microbial roles in biogeochemical cycles
+4. Microbial roles in biogeochemical cycles and how we know about them
 5. Microbe-mineral interactions
-6. Geomicrobiotechnology
+6. Final topic selected by the class

 ## Schedule